oks-erm/booking/README.md

 Date, time, phone, email and number data are validated throughout the app to ensure only correct format valid data is saved to the database.

-- **Database**
+- **Google Spreadsheet**

-Google Spreadsheet API is used as a database for the app.
+Google Spreadsheet API is used to persist data for the app.
 There are three worksheets to organise data: "bookings", "customers", and "staff".

 - **Web page**